 “The most common symptom, if you can call it that, is that they see a change in their personality,” Emond says.
 “During an operation, you are in very tense positions.
 You’re operating in response to everything around you, and are in very dangerous situations.

-Mckay says he was relieved to return to Canada in 1945, and left the air force to pursue law as soon as he could.
+Mckay says he was anxious to get back to Canada in 1945, and left the air force to study law as soon as he could.
 While he had minor episodes, he dismissed them.
 It wasn’t until after finishing school that he experienced severe PTSD.
 By this time, he was married to Jean, and she saw changes in his personality.

 “He’ll be normal,” Jean says.
 “And then he’s not.
 It’s instant.
 It’s hard to describe unless you’ve witnessed it.
 It’s a shift in who he is.”

 Jean describes her husband’s “normal” as a combination of strong, calm, and quiet.
-That changed when Mckay had his first serious flashback.
+That changed when he had his first serious flashback.

 Jean was cooking, and had food and utensils scattered around the kitchen.
-Something was simmering on the stovetop.
-She says he started yelling frantically, then tossed food everywhere and smashed dishes.
+Something was simmering on the stove.
+Then he started yelling frantically.
+Then he tossed food everywhere and smashed dishes.
 Jean was scared, and knocked her frying pan off the element, spilling hot oil that ruined the floor.

 She recalls that he was cutting grooves in the counter, when he slipped and knocked himself unconscious.